-As of December 31, 2021, Zion's CEO, Mr. Dunn, had 2021 annual total compensation of \$532,000, consisting of salary, bonuses, option awards and all other compensation, as reflected in the Executive Compensation table included in this Proxy Statement and in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. Our median employee's annual total compensation for 2021 was \$137,000.
-We estimate that Mr. Dunn's annual total compensation was approximately 3.89 times that of our median employee in 2021.
+As of December 31, 2022, Zion's CEO, Mr. Dunn, had 2022 annual total compensation of \$448,165 consisting of salary, option awards at fair value on the date of grant, other compensation paid directly to him, as well as various company paid benefits, as reflected in the Executive Compensation table included in this Proxy Statement and in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. Our median employee's annual total compensation for 2022 was \$119,425, which is inclusive of company paid benefits and other benefits.
+We estimate that Mr. Dunn's annual total compensation was approximately 3.75 times that of our median employee in 2022.